FlorentFlament/ffsync/README.md

 ffsync stands for Flash Floppy sync.

-ffsync synchronizes roms specified in a yaml configuration file with the roms in a target directory.
+ffsync synchronizes roms specified in a yaml configuration file with the rom files of a target directory.
 The target directory would typically be a USB key to be used in a [Gotek drive][1] flashed with [FlashFloppy][2].

 # Usage